james-ransom/hn-delete-negative-point-comments/README.md

 To use:
     ruby run.rb [YOURUSERNAME] [YOURPASSWORD] [MIN_NUMBER_OF_POINTS]

-    lets delete it if has less than one point
+let's delete it if has less than one point

     ruby run.rb USERNAME PASSWORD 1

-    lets delete it if has less than two points
+let's delete it if has less than two points

     ruby run.rb USERNAME PASSWORD 2